Amulet-Team/Amulet-NBT/docs_source/index.rst

    :inherited-members:
    :undoc-members:

-They can be passed to the string_encoding argument in to_nbt, save_to, load and load_array to control the string encoding behaviour.
+They can be passed to the string_encoding argument in to_nbt, save_to, read_nbt and read_nbt_array to control the string encoding behaviour.

 The usual string encoding scheme is called UTF-8.